nielx/trac-subcomponents/ReadMe.rst

 Subcomponents in Trac
 =====================

-The current version is updated for Trac 1.0 and is compatible with Trac 0.12.
-There is an older, unmaintained, version for Trac 0.11.
+The current version is ready for Trac 1.0.
+There are older, unmaintained, versions for Trac 0.12 and Trac 0.11.

 What is it?
 -----------